zio/zio-quill/README.md

 }

 ctx.run(a)
-// SELECT p.id, p.name, p.age FROM (SELECT * FROM Person p WHERE p.age < 18 FOR UPDATE) p
+// SELECT p.name, p.age FROM person p WHERE p.age < 18 FOR UPDATE
 ```

 The `forUpdate` quotation can be reused for multiple queries.